Tom Clancy's Splinter Cell: Tom Clancy's Splinter Cell: Checkmate (2006)

 For Checkmate, Grant Blackwood took over as author behind the David Michaels pseudonym, Benson having declared that he was "finished with Splinter Cell".
-Unlike the first two books, Checkmate is not written from the first person perspective of Fisher, nor does Checkmate continue the running subplots that were established in the previous.
+Unlike the first two books, Checkmate is not written from the first person perspective of Fisher, nor does Checkmate continue the running subplots that were established in the previous book.
 This novel was released on November 7, 2006.

-The book starts off with a ship by the name of Trego sailing towards the American east coast.
+The book begins with a ship by the name of Trego sailing towards the American East Coast.
 Sam Fisher is called in from a training mission to disable the ship.
-After Fisher stops the ship from irradiating the American west coast with nuclear waste he is informed that a town by the name of Slipstone has just been radioactively attacked and 5,000+ people are dead.
-All these events lead to more questions which eventually leads Fisher to Ukraine, Iran, Dubai, and Ashgabat, Turkmenistan.
+After Fisher stops the ship from irradiating the American West Coast with nuclear waste, he is informed that a town by the name of Slipstone has been attacked with a radiological weapon and over 5,000 people are dead.
+These events lead Fisher to Ukraine, Iran, Dubai, and Ashgabat, Turkmenistan.

 Tom Clancy's Splinter Cell: Fallout (2007)

 On November 6, 2007, Fallout, was published, Blackwood's second Splinter Cell novel and the fourth in the series.
 Like the previous novel, it was written by Grant Blackwood, under the pseudonym David Michaels.
 The story follows Sam Fisher as he combats Islamic fundamentalists who have taken over the government of Kyrgyzstan.